zhonghan721/tp/docs/DeveloperGuide.md

 **MSS:**

 1. Logged-in Owner types command to view a list of deliveries.
-2. DMS displays a list of all deliveries sorted in descending delivery date.
+2. DMS displays a list of all deliveries sorted in descending delivery date (newest to oldest).

    Use Case Ends.